Sabin71/PythonBasics/README.md

 option2: terminal with git init command.
 Useful command on Git:
 Add files to git version control.
 This will start tracking changes in that file and possibly share with your team later on.
-You can do from PyCharm on Cimmit window with command line git add /folder/filename
+You can do from PyCharm on Commit window with command line git add /folder/filename
 Commit after adding and complete your changes.
 Your can also create branches from master/main(default).